 - Reinstall in reverse order.

-Do not work on the fuel system if the engine is hot or warm.
+If the engine is hot or warm, do not work on the fuel system.
 Fuel may leak and catch fire if the engine is still warm.

 The YOUCANIC Full System Scanner can read and clear fault codes through every vehicle’s control module.